|Nutritional Guidelines (per serving)|

 Using a stand mixer, or electric hand mixer, mix the eggs, sugar, flour and baking powder and the softened butter and margarine until completely combined.
 The mixture should be a soft consistency.
 If you don't have an electric mixer you can use a wooden spoon.

-Divide the cake batter evenly between the two cake tins - We prefer to weigh them to make sure they are the same, but this is not essential.
+Divide the cake batter evenly between the two cake tins—you may weigh them to make sure they are the same, but this is not essential.
 Lightly smooth the surface of the cake and pop them onto the middle shelf of the preheated oven.
 Cook for 25 minutes or until the cakes are well risen and golden brown on the surface.
 If the cakes are browning too quickly lower the temperature just slightly but do not be tempted to open the door.

 Once they are risen and brown, you can open the door to check, gently press the center of the cake it should spring back quickly.
 Remove the cakes from the oven and place on a cooling rack for 5 minutes.
 After the 5 minutes, the cakes should be shrinking away from the sides of the cake tins.
 Carefully remove the cakes from the tins and leave to cool completely on the cooling rack.